1. Home

 Reconstruction using tricortical graft and plate

-Tricortical graft is harvested from the iliac crest and inserted in to the defect.
+Tricortical graft is harvested from the iliac crest and inserted into the defect.
 Great care must be taken to trim the graft so that it shares axial load with the plate.

 Allograft may also be used.